Digi International Inc. (NASDAQ:DGII) Expected to Announce Earnings of $0.08 Per Share

-Analysts expect Digi International Inc. (NASDAQ:DGII) to report $0.08 earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Digi International’s earnings.
-Digi International posted earnings per share of $0.15 in the same quarter last year, which would indicate a negative year-over-year growth rate of 46.7%.
-The business is scheduled to announce its next quarterly earnings report on Thursday, November 11th.
+Wall Street brokerages expect Digi International Inc. (NASDAQ:DGII) to post earnings of $0.08 per share for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have made estimates for Digi International’s earnings.
+Digi International reported earnings of $0.15 per share in the same quarter last year, which would indicate a negative year-over-year growth rate of 46.7%.
+The firm is scheduled to report its next earnings results on Thursday, November 11th.

-According to Zacks, analysts expect that Digi International will report full-year earnings of $0.26 per share for the current fiscal year.
-For the next financial year, analysts anticipate that the company will report earnings of $0.54 per share.
-Zacks’ earnings per share averages are an average based on a survey of sell-side analysts that cover Digi International.
+According to Zacks, analysts expect that Digi International will report full year earnings of $0.26 per share for the current year.
+For the next financial year, analysts anticipate that the business will report earnings of $0.54 per share.
+Zacks’ earnings per share calculations are an average based on a survey of analysts that cover Digi International.

-Digi International (NASDAQ:DGII) last issued its quarterly earnings results on Wednesday, August 4th.
-The technology company reported $0.09 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.10 by ($0.01).
-The business had revenue of $79.08 million during the quarter, compared to analyst estimates of $77.16 million.
+Digi International (NASDAQ:DGII) last released its quarterly earnings data on Wednesday, August 4th.
+The technology company reported $0.09 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.10 by ($0.01).
+The company had revenue of $79.08 million during the quarter, compared to analysts’ expectations of $77.16 million.
 Digi International had a net margin of 3.37% and a return on equity of 2.44%.
-The company’s revenue for the quarter was up 12.4% compared to the same quarter last year.
-During the same period in the prior year, the business posted $0.16 earnings per share.
+Digi International’s quarterly revenue was up 12.4% on a year-over-year basis.
+During the same period last year, the firm earned $0.16 earnings per share.

-Large investors have recently bought and sold shares of the company.
-Stonebridge Capital Advisors LLC bought a new position in shares of Digi International in the first quarter valued at approximately $55,000.
-Ensign Peak Advisors Inc bought a new position in shares of Digi International in the first quarter valued at approximately $70,000.
-Mutual of America Capital Management LLC raised its stake in shares of Digi International by 21.6% in the first quarter.
-Mutual of America Capital Management LLC now owns 4,435 shares of the technology company’s stock valued at $84,000 after acquiring an additional 789 shares during the last quarter.
-Teachers Retirement System of The State of Kentucky raised its stake in shares of Digi International by 50.9% in the first quarter.
-Teachers Retirement System of The State of Kentucky now owns 8,300 shares of the technology company’s stock valued at $158,000 after acquiring an additional 2,800 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY raised its stake in shares of Digi International by 116,225.0% in the second quarter.
-Metropolitan Life Insurance Co NY now owns 9,306 shares of the technology company’s stock valued at $187,000 after acquiring an additional 9,298 shares during the last quarter.
-Institutional investors own 87.07% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+California State Teachers Retirement System raised its stake in shares of Digi International by 1.5% during the 1st quarter.
+California State Teachers Retirement System now owns 44,058 shares of the technology company’s stock worth $837,000 after acquiring an additional 630 shares in the last quarter.
+Mutual of America Capital Management LLC increased its stake in Digi International by 21.6% during the 1st quarter.
+Mutual of America Capital Management LLC now owns 4,435 shares of the technology company’s stock valued at $84,000 after purchasing an additional 789 shares in the last quarter.
+Oregon Public Employees Retirement Fund increased its stake in Digi International by 12.4% during the 2nd quarter.
+Oregon Public Employees Retirement Fund now owns 13,544 shares of the technology company’s stock valued at $272,000 after purchasing an additional 1,490 shares in the last quarter.
+Rhumbline Advisers increased its stake in Digi International by 1.5% during the 2nd quarter.
+Rhumbline Advisers now owns 106,262 shares of the technology company’s stock valued at $2,137,000 after purchasing an additional 1,528 shares in the last quarter.
+Finally, State of Tennessee Treasury Department increased its stake in Digi International by 19.2% during the 1st quarter.
+State of Tennessee Treasury Department now owns 11,836 shares of the technology company’s stock valued at $225,000 after purchasing an additional 1,910 shares in the last quarter.
+Hedge funds and other institutional investors own 87.07% of the company’s stock.

 About Digi International